BDA-KTS/claim_similarity_retrieval/README.md

 ## Social Science Usecase

-1. A social scientist focuses on misinformation in the social media discourse during political events and wants to verify the veracity of a fact-checked claim .
+1. A social scientist focuses on misinformation in the social media discourse during political events and wants to verify the veracity of a fact-checked claim.
 2. A social scientist wants to find out if a claim/statement has been fact-checked before.
 3. A social scientist wants to find similar statements/claims that have been previously fact-checked

 ## Repository Structure
-The repository is organised as follows:
+The repository is organized as follows:

 * Files
   - [claim_similarity_retrieval.py](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_retrieval.py): The main file to run the project